noirscape/e621-docker/README.md

 * Uploader accepts 0 tags: This changes the JS uploader to not demand tags to be placed on an image.
 * Patch to artist forms to remove linked users from artists (it relies on missing table fields).
 * Session patch: Disables SameSite cookies, which are causing issues in SessionLoader.
+* User presenter patch: Fixes favorite sorting relying on a non-existing database column, causing errors in showing profiles if users tried to favorite something.

 The following change is not a git diff file, but happens in the docker building process: